abhishekjani08/abhishekjani08/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=comfortaa&color=ffffff&size=24&width=500&lines=🚀Full-Stack+Web+Developer;✨Open-Source+Enthusiast;👋Nice+to+meet+you...)
 - 😄 I'm currently pursuing a Bachelor's of Engineering in Information Technology and am in my final year.
 - 🚀 Passionate about Full-Stack Web Development, with a keen interest in the MERN Stack.
-- 🧠 Diving deeper into Machine Learning, exploring how AI can revolutionize the tech industry.
+- 🧠 Diving deeper into Machine Learning, exploring how AI can revolutionize the tech based industry.
 - 🎨 Besides coding, I have a flair for Graphic Designing, bringing creativity to my technical projects.
 - 🕵️‍♂️ Skilled in Web Testing, ensuring that websites are not only functional but also user-friendly.
 - 🛒 Experienced in setting up and managing Shopify stores, understanding the e-commerce ecosystem.